htacg/html-tidy.org/documentation/_posts/2000-01-01-part_intro_doc.md

 ## Documentation Introduction

 On this page you can refer to nearly everything you need to know about **HTML Tidy**.
-If you’re on Mac OS X, Linux, or UNIX you can also use `man tidy` and read the purpose-built documentation for the version of **Tidy** that you have installed.
+If you’re on macOS, Linux, or UNIX you can also use `man tidy` and read the purpose-built documentation for the version of **Tidy** that you have installed.